Louis Dudek

 Louis Dudek, OC (February 6, 1918 – March 23, 2001) was a Canadian poet, academic, and publisher known for his role in defining Modernism in poetry, and for his literary criticism.
 He was the author of over two dozen books.
 In A Digital History of Canadian Poetry, writer Heather Prycz said that "As a critic, teacher and theoretician, Dudek influenced the teaching of Canadian poetry in most [Canadian] schools and universities".

 Life

 Dudek was born in Montreal, Quebec, the son of Vincent and Stanislawa Dudek, part of an extended Catholic family which had emigrated from Poland, and was raised in that city's East End.
-He was lean and sickly as a child, which made him introverted and hypersensitive.
+He was lean and sickly as a child, which made him introverted and unusually sensitive.
 His mother died at 31, when he was eight.

 Due to the family's financial limitations, Dudek dropped out of the High School of Montreal and went to work in a warehouse until, in 1936, his father was able to send him to college.
 He entered McGill University in Montreal, where he became a reporter and associate editor for the McGill Daily.
 He received his BA degree there in 1939.

+Dudek went on to become a professor of English Literature at McGill University, a major figure in publishing and criticism, and was eventually recognized by being awarded the Greensheilds Chair as well as the Order of Canada.
+He had one son with his wife Stephanie, Gregory Dudek, who also became a professor at McGill University.